aignishant/document_portal/ai-common/README.md

-# ai-common
+# rag-common (formerly ai-common)

 **Production-Grade Utilities for AI/ML Applications**

-`ai-common` is a comprehensive library designed to standardize logging, exception handling, and configuration management across Python AI projects.
-It ensures observability, consistency, and reliability.
+`rag-common` (and associated modules) is a comprehensive library designed to standardize logging, exception handling, and configuration management across Python AI projects, specifically tailored for RAG, GenAI, and Agentic workflows.

 ---